macdylan/Snapmaker2Plugin/README.en-us.md

 4. Quit and restart Cura

 # Usage
+- Click blue slice button in the workspace.
 - After slicing a model, the save file / device selection menu appears at the lower right of the worksapce

     ![](_snapshots/sendto.png)